psolymos/psolymos.github.io/_posts/2018-08-30-fitting-removal-models-with-the-detect-r-package.md

 In summary, we evaluated a conventional removal model and a finite mixture removal model, with and without covariates, for 152 bird species.
 We found that the probabilities of predicted availability under conventional and finite mixture models were very similar with respect to the range of probability values and the shape of the response curves to predictor variables.
 However, finite mixture models were better supported for the large majority of species.
 We also found overwhelming support for time-varying models irrespective of the parametrization.

-I have wrote a related post about the journey that led to this paper ([_Count me in!
+I have written a related post about the journey that led to this paper ([_Count me in!
 I am available for detection at 6 AM on May 26th_](https://americanornithologypubsblog.org/2018/08/29/author-blog-count-me-in-i-am-available-for-detection-at-6-am-on-may-26th/)), in this post I describe the math behind the removal modeling as implemented in the [**detect**](https://cran.r-project.org/package=detect) [R](https://r-project.org/) package.

 ## Continuous time-removal models